JetLennit/hlalauncher/README.md

 ### Using Scripts\:

-*Scripts currently only work with the Java launcher*

-1. Create a new folder in the same directory as your HLALauncher.jar that's name is the same as your map file without an extension.
+1. Create a new folder in the same directory as the map you are trying to run and name it the same thing as your map file without an extension.
 For example, if I was trying to load test.vpk with it's scripts I would create a folder called test
 2. Drag and drop your scripts folder into that new directory you created
-3. Use the Java launcher as normal (See GUI Launcher)
+3. Use the launcher as normal, making sure to keep the new folder in the same directory as your map whenever you run it.

 ## Q and A\:
 Q\: Why does this seem so unfinished?